How does the Community Parks Framework relate to the Urban Parks Management Plan?

 Will communities see a reduction in amenities?

 We will be reviewing provision levels as part of the Urban Parks Management Plan update.
 At this time, we cannot confirm if there will be a reduction in amenities, however, as community parks and other park amenity provision levels are renewed, different types of amenities may be provided to reflect changes in community demographics and expectations.
-Ultimately, the program is intended to provide a more equitable distribution of amenities city-wide, in accordance with yet to be established levels of service.
+Ultimately, the program is intended to provide a more equitable distribution of amenities city-wide, in accordance with yet to be updated levels of service.

 How will accessibility be addressed?